Back to Software Engineering & Delivery Mastery Series

 git push origin staging

-# After staging validation, promote to production
+# Step 4: After staging validation, promote to production

 git checkout production